 Traveling to NYC to view the latest, most fantastic eyewear from all over the world is always a total thrill.
 That is why we love the International Vision Expo.
 At Eclectic Eye, one of our core values is to ensure and promote independent eyewear.
 To do that, we must actively educate ourselves on the beautiful products being handcrafted around the globe.
 There is no better place to do that than the 3-to-4-day show in New York City at Jacob Javits Convention Center in Midtown Manhattan.

+We were excited to be taking part and we had planned everything down to a T. So, kitted out with everything from our trade show banner to bags of branded freebies to give away to potential new stakeholders, we made our way there.
 The International Vision Expo is around this time every year in New York, and as is the case in Memphis, you never know what type of weather is in store for you in mid-March.
 This year, we flew in days after a significant blizzard had pummeled the city.
 Yet, no sign of it was in place when we arrived at our hotel at about 12:30 Thursday afternoon.
 NYC was glittering in full midday sunshine, which made it feel warmer than it actually was.

 Anyway, we wound up at the Hudson Hotel that chilly spring in 2002.
 I had never stayed in a boutique hotel before then.
 In fact, the term “boutique hotel” was just becoming a thing.
 We certainly didn’t have one in Memphis.
 We had The Peabody, of course, and it was luxurious alright, but boutique was different.
 I will never forget getting dropped off in the cab, the doorman taking our bags, and telling us he would meet us upstairs in the lobby at the registration desk.
 We entered the revolving doors into this dark, cavernous setting with an extremely tall elevator that was illuminated with lime green neon.
 And, if this wasn’t striking enough, there was a base beat thumping so loudly that it felt like entire space was throbbing.
 It was 1:00 in the afternoon but I felt like I was in the most exclusively, awesome club I had ever been to.
 Yet, there were business men and women heading to and fro as if this was perfectly normal.
 It was a shape shifting moment for me.
 Sort of like when I read Wicked for the first time and became aware that the reality of the Wizard of Oz as I knew it, might just not be the reality.